shivjustprac/nextjs-project/README.md

 # This is repo for hacktober fest

-this is will contain files regarding nextjs
+this will contain files regarding nextjs